sonic-net/SONiC/doc/y_cable/design_doc.md

 Challenge: to provide an interface for Y cable to interact with PMON docker and HOST
            which can be uniform across all vendors.
+As part of this refactor, we will be moving towards a model where only xcvrd interacts with the cables/transceivers, and host-side processes will communicate with xcvrd rather than with the devices directly

 ### Vendor to Module mapping

 #### Background

-- We need to have a vendor to Y cable module mappings defined and accessible somewhere for PMon container/cli to import
+- We need to have a vendor to corresponding Y cable module mappings defined and accessible somewhere for PMon container to import

   - Before calling any Y cable API, how do we know which type/vendor does the Y cable belong to ?
   - Also lets suppose once the type/vendor of the cable is known from where does PMon container or cli import the module ?
   - Since there can be many specs which vendors follow (8636, 8624 etc.) for transceivers it is important to have a solution which meets all requirements so that the API access is available to whoever wants to invoke it.
   - another issue is how do we support the multiple vendors modules/packages which could be used by both SONiC PMon container docker as well as the sonic cli (sonic-utilities).
 Basically the package should be available both in host and container.
+Although we are moving towards a model where cli should not need to import Y cable modules but it is still preferred have it accessible

 #### Proposed Solution